darekkay/dashboard/docs/roadmap/README.md

 ## Features and improvements

-### Custom background image

-A user test has shown that users like using a custom background image to personalize the board.
-It should be possible to both select an external URL and upload an image.
-A predefined selection of some images (or even [patterns](http://www.heropatterns.com/)) would be nice.

-### Redesign widget drawer

-The current widget drawer is impractical.
-Here are some ideas:

-- Widget search/filter to quickly find a widget.
-- Widget description should be added, because the name alone might not tell the user what the widget does.
-- Add a link to the documentation page for even more information.
-- It's probably a good idea to use the new [Drag from outside](https://strml.github.io/react-grid-layout/examples/15-drag-from-outside.html) feature for simply Drag&Dropping new widgets onto the board.
-- With more and more widgets, the categories should be reworked as well.
-- Maybe highlight "most used" widgets.

 ### Multi-board support

 Currently, only one fixed board can be used.
 Adding more boards to be able to switch between multiple views would be great.
 Automatically switching between the boards after x seconds might be a nice addition.